Shimano GE900 in Review

 Massive, technical, robust – Shimano's new model interprets the concept of a gravity shoe quite brutally.The facts

-The GE9 features a combination of Boa closure and wide Velcro strap, while the midsole incorporates Torbal 2.0 technology with carbon-reinforced EVA material.
-The heavily profiled outsole is made from the Ultread rubber compound, with generous cutouts in the middle forming an expanded pedal channel.
+The GE9 features a combination of Boa closure and wide Velcro strap, with the Torbal 2.0 technology meeting carbon-reinforced EVA material in the midsole.
+The heavily profiled outsole consists of the Ultread rubber compound, with generous cutouts in the middle forming an extended pedal channel.

-On top, synthetic leather with mesh inserts creates a robust outer shell, notable for its reinforced toe and heel caps.
-Additionally, a neoprene collar at the ankle is intended to prevent dirt from entering.
+On top, synthetic leather with mesh inserts creates a robust outer shell, with the reinforced toe and heel cap being particularly noticeable.
+Additionally, a neoprene shaft at the ankle is intended to prevent dirt from entering.

 The shoe is available in sizes 38-48, in either black or olive.